yutachaos/secret-plan/README.md

    - Value to be registered in Secret
 - --version-id
    - Specify the version-id to be acquired (optional).
+- --version-stage
+    - Whether to specify version-stage(AWS only)
 - --dry-run
    - If your want to use diff only.
 - --is-file